TwahirMohamed/ALXprodev-Devops/README.md

 Modify the script from Task 2 to handle potential errors (e.g., network issues, invalid Pokémon names).

 If an API request fails, implement a retry mechanism that attempts the request up to 3 times before logging the error and skipping to the next Pokémon.

+# Task 5.
+Parallel Data Fetching

+## Objective:
+Speed up data retrieval using parallel processing.

+## Instructions:

+Write a script that fetches data for these Pokémon[Bulbasaur, Ivysaur, Venusaur, Charmander, Charmeleon ] in parallel by leveraging background processes and process management tools.

+Ensure that the script handles background processes properly and waits for all processes to complete before moving to the next step.